-- Maurice Sendak's picture book Pierre, adapted from Herman Melville's source, as quoted above.
-This was set to music in Really Rosie and later covered by the Dresden Dolls.
+- Maurice Sendak's picture book Pierre, adapted from Herman Melville's source.
+This was set to music in Really Rosie and later covered by The Dresden Dolls.

 - "The Farmer On The Dole" by P.D.Q.
 Bach.

 - The vast majority of Harry Chapin's songs are Morality Ballads of one degree or another, including "Cat's In The Cradle.", "The Rock" and "Flowers Are Red".